Infinite chains in the tree of numerical semigroups: Infinite chains

 \begin{remark} Any ordinary numerical semigroup belongs to infinitely many infinite chains.
 Indeed, $\{0,m,\rightarrow\}$ belongs, among others to $\omega(m',{\mathbb N}_0)$ for any $m'\geq m$. \end{remark}

-In the next lemma we show that the greatest common divisor of the first elements of a non-ordinary numerical semigroup determine whether the numerical semigroup has infinite number of descendants.
-For that we define a descendant of a numerical semigroup {\em beyond} a given nongap of the semigroup as a descendant that contains all nongaps up to the given nongap.
+In the next theorem we show that the greatest common divisor of the left elements of a non-ordinary numerical semigroup determines whether the numerical semigroup has an infinite number of descendants.
+We say that a descendant of a numerical semigroup is a descendant {\em beyond} a given element $a$ of its parent if it contains all semigroup elements of the parent up to $a$.
 For example, $\{0,4,5,8,9,10,12,\rightarrow\}$ and $\{0,4,5,6,8,\rightarrow\}$ are descendants of $\{0,4,\rightarrow\}$, but only $\{0,4,5,6,8,\rightarrow\}$ is a descendant beyond $6$.

 We use the fact that a finite number of coprime elements generate a numerical semigroup.